Last Updated on August 26, 2023 by Louise Carter

 If you struggle to sleep at night, lying in bed with closed eyes may seem the next best thing.

 This approach still allows the muscles to relax and offers some restorative benefits, but closing the eyes alone is never as impactful as sleep.

 The purpose of sleep is to allow the body to relax and repair itself after a day of toil.

 The cells and organs need this time to reset and regenerate themselves.
 This process unfolds over 4 stages of sleep, most notably slow-wave sleep (stage 3).

-If you lay in bed with your eyes closed but fail to submit entirely to sleep, you’ll never move past stage one or two of sleep.
-This means no slow wave and no REM sleep.
-As a result, any benefits you gain from the rest will be limited and short-term.
+If you lay in bed with your eyes closed but fail to submit entirely to sleep, you’ll never move past stage 1 or 2 of sleep.
+This means no slow wave or REM sleep.

 Does Lying in Bed Count as Sleep?

 This should reveal that lying in bed with your eyes closed isn’t the same as sleeping.
-It can be peaceful, restful, and restorative, but it’s no substitute for eight hours of sleep.
+It can be peaceful, restful, and restorative, but it’s no substitute for 7-8 hours of sleep.